Interference aided finite resonant response in an undamped forced oscillator: Onset of chaos

 The variation against the \textit{dimensionless} $F$ makes it clear that the exponent is exceedingly small for very small values of $F$ from $0.001$ to just over $0.3$ - this is followed by a steep and sudden increase, as is evident from the inset, after which the exponent again randomly fluctuates around $\langle L_{max}\rangle \approx 0.12$.
 The Lyapunov exponent, of course, is not very big for the selected range - but the relative difference in the region before and after $F \sim 0.33$ is certainly interesting and suggests a transitional behaviour.
-Rather than a slow build up, the plot shows more of a step function kind of behaviour indicative of a first order transition dependent on the driving force.
+Rather than a slow build up, the plot shows more of a step function kind of behaviour indicative of a first order transition dependent on the drive.
 The plot on the left depicts two curves for $F = 0.33,\ 0.4$ - consistent with the one on the right, both show a saturating behaviour as $T$ becomes larger but with a very noticeable difference in the Lyapunov values.
-Similar investigations on the scaling of the Lyapunov exponents with time periods have been carried out earlier in the context of other systems(see \cite{Stoop}).\\
+Similar investigations on the scaling of the Lyapunov exponents with time periods have been carried out earlier in the context of other systems(see \cite{Stoop}).
+Similarly, in Fig. \ref{figidk}, all of the larger responses are for $F> 0.33$ (the dotted black curve). \\ These conclusions are more obvious from an analysis of the phase space diagrams, specifically the Poincaré maps of the system for these parameters, depicted in Fig. \ref{figPM}.
+The first set of diagrams (the upper block of six plots) depict depicts the phase space diagrams for the various choices of the dimensionless $F$ values for a total time of evolution of $800\ [s]$.
+The lower set depicts Poincaré maps for some of those choices of $F$ when the system is evolved for a total time period of $25,000\ [s]$ with the sampling rate being the usual $2\pi\ [s]$. \\